In the Woods (Louie)

 "In the Woods" is the eleventh and twelfth episodes of the fourth season of the American comedy-drama television series Louie.
-They are the 50th and 51st overall episode episodes of the series and they were written and directed by Louis C.K., who also serves as the lead actor.
+They are the 50th and 51st overall episodes of the series and they were written and directed by Louis C.K., who also serves as the lead actor.
 It was released on FX on June 9, 2014.

 The series follows Louie, a fictionalized version of C.K., a comedian and newly divorced father raising his two daughters in New York City.
 In the episode, Louie catches Lilly smoking marijuana and remembers part of his childhood as he started using it.
 The episode is dedicated to the memory of Philip Seymour Hoffman, who was supposed to guest star in the episode.

 According to Nielsen Media Research, the episode was seen by an estimated 0.60 million household viewers and gained a 0.3 ratings share among adults aged 18–49.
 The episodes received critical acclaim, with critics praising the character development, performances, tone, themes and lack of humor.